 Lieutenant Terry Johnson

 The Criminal Investigation Division is under the leadership of Lieutenant Terry Johnson.
 There are five full-time investigators, two part-time investigators, and one secretary.
 In addition to Lt.
-Johnson, the division is staffed by Sergeant Brad Hurst, Investigator Trey Edings, Investigator Scott Thrasher, Investigator Jaime Holland, Investigator Larry Walters, Investigator Roger Pike, Investigator/Reserve Deputy Jim Mandock, CID Secretary Michelle Riley, and Investigator/Reserve Deputy Jennifer Baker.
+Johnson, the division is staffed by Sergeant Brad Hurst, Investigator Trey Edings, Investigator Scott Thrasher, Investigator Jaime Cole, Investigator Larry Walters, Investigator Roger Pike, CID Secretary Michelle Riley, and Investigator/Reserve Deputy Jennifer Baker.

 Once a uniformed deputy takes a report, C.I.D. will begin a follow-up investigation.
 C.I.D. is responsible for processing and cataloging evidence at crime scenes.
 They also prepare affidavits for arrest warrants, search warrants, interview victims, witnesses, and suspects, and perform many other related duties.